MairManson/School_District_Analysis/README.md

 # School District Analysis
-Python 3.7 project to prepare school district's standardized test math and reading scores for analysis, reporting, and presentation to showcase trends in school performance that will assist the school board and superintendent in making decisions on school budgets and priorities.
+Python 3.7 project of preparing school district's standardized test math and reading scores for analysis, reporting, and presentation to showcase trends in school performance that will assist the school board and superintendent in making decisions on school budgets and priorities.

-This project uses Jupyter Notebook and the Pandas library to read raw data from CSV files, inspect and clean data, merge datasets, perform mathematical calculations, and visualize the data with charts and graphs.
+This project uses the Pandas library to read raw data from CSV files, inspect and clean data, merge datasets, perform mathematical calculations, and visualize the data with charts and graphs.

 ## School District Summary
 The school district summary is a high-level snapshot of the district's key metrics: